qzhuyan/splunk-free-helm-chart/README.md

     helm install -n play . --debug --dryrun

+# notes
- tested with microk8s with storage plugin enabled.
+- tested with microk8s with storage plugin enabled.
+- no admin password is needed.